 There’s a lot of noise and content in the workplace.
 Cutting through all that noise is tricky but necessary for inspiring to participate.
 The trick is to make the desired change relevant to your people’s interests, goals, and responsibilities.

-Infusing learning with game design tactics pulls people toward your message.
+Infusing learning with gamified learning tactics pulls people toward your message.
 Inviting people to participate and providing them with choices gives them ownership over their journey and the overall narrative.
 When people want to participate because they see the importance and feel the relevance to their lives, engagement soars.

 Most employees juggle jobs, families, and other responsibilities.
 At work and beyond, they spend their time on tasks and activities that fit into their lives, and ignore ones that don’t.

-By following game design principles, you can craft accessible experiences that make it easier for people to engage in change.
+By following game design principles, you can craft accessible, gamified learning experiences that make it easier for people to engage in change.
 Break down large tasks into digestible experiences that are short, easy to absorb, and crafted to fit someone’s learning style and work environment.
 (Bonus points for also providing people with opportunities to practice the desired behaviors.)

 Change can bring about negative emotions.
 People may feel out of control, uneasy, and overwhelmed with the new skills and tasks to manage.